About Us

 About the Fab Lab

-The Fab Lab is a joyful, playful, and welcoming third space for creative people who want to live artfully, swap stress for presence, and have more freaking fun.
+The Fab Lab is a joyful, playful, and welcoming fabric and quilt shop and studio for creative people who want to live artfully, swap stress for presence, and have more freaking fun.

 Inspired by the bold authenticity of the B-52’s, we encourage everyone who walks through our doors to show up as themselves—and to be inspired to make magical things that reflect their values and nourish their well-being.